crozone/iMac-G3-PC-Conversion/README.md

 The donor iMac was broken and completely missing the actual compute unit, so no working iMacs were harmed in the making of this monstrosity.

 This concept certainly isn't new, but I'm hoping to set this project apart by reducing the amount of destructive case modifications, and packing in significantly more power, hopefully without melting everything.
-This will be accomplished by using 3D printed and laser cut acrylic brackets, and a healthy amount of water cooling.

 The project is still in-progress, but should eventually become an instructional kit for reproducing the mod.